animator/learn-python/README.md

 Some of the most popular web development frameworks (django, flask, etc.) are written in Python.
 This coupled with the availability of packages to connect to any database makes Python a great choice for web application development.

+7. **Versatility and Flexibility**

+   Python's versatility allows it to be used in a variety of domains, including web development, data analysis, artificial intelligence, machine learning, scientific computing, automation, and more.
+Its flexibility enables developers to integrate systems more effectively and solve problems efficiently.

+8. **Strong Community Support**

+   Python has a large and active community of developers who contribute to a wealth of resources, tutorials, and documentation.
+This strong community support helps developers to troubleshoot issues, learn new skills, and stay updated with the latest advancements in the language.

+9. **Support for Multiple Programming Paradigms**

+   Python supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
+This allows developers to choose the paradigm that best suits their project's needs and their personal coding style.

+10. **Rapid Prototyping and Development**

+    Python's ease of use, combined with its extensive libraries and frameworks, makes it an excellent choice for rapid prototyping and development.
+Developers can quickly build and iterate on their ideas, leading to faster deployment and innovation.

 ## Installing Python in Windows

 Let's start with the Python 3 installation process on Windows operating system.